anywhichway/txi/README.md

 `Txi` creates an index by tokenizing a string and using the stems of non-stop words, the likely misspellings of stems, disemvoweled stems, trigrams of all the stems concatenated together, and tokens than can be numbers or booleans to create a data structure that keeps track of what items are associated with ids passed in during the index process along with their frequency of occurence.
 See [Index Structure](#index-structure) below.

 `Txi` searches an index by tokenizing a string and using the stems of non-stop words, the likely misspellings of stems, disemvoweled stems, trigrams of all the stems concatenated together, and tokens than can be numbers or booleans to look for matches in the index.
 The total frequency of each item matched item is summed for the match type, e.g. stems are summed separate from trigrams.
-The sum of all of these in a score for which a higher value indicates a more likely match.
+The sum of all of these is a score for which a higher value indicates a more likely match.
 Most searches return more than one result and are sorted in a descending manner by score.

 Possible misspellings are generated during indexing and added to the index.
 This is done because reversing out search misspellings would require a large dictionary.
 Misspellings are generated through the use of [patterns identified by the Oxford Dictionary](https://en.oxforddictionaries.com/spelling/common-misspellings).

 An additional reason for indexing misspellings is that searches may include atomic typos.
 These would be impossible to reverse without doing a full semantic and syntactic analysis of the search.

 The most likely impact of misspellings is false positives during search, particularly due to trigram changes.
-However, by default `txi` uses a scoring algorithm across multiple indexable features, i.e. stem, trigrams, disemvoweled stems, and misspelling.
+However, by default `txi` uses a scoring algorithm across multiple indexable features, i.e. stems, trigrams, disemvoweled stems, and misspellings.
 Hence, false positives will generally have a lower score and be later in the search results.

 A statistical analysis of the effectiveness of `txi` scoring would be interesting, but is beyond the capacity of the package author at this time.